tracyqwerty/cpp_knowledge_sharing/docs/inline.md

 int biggest = (x > y) ? x : y;
 ```

-This can save the overhead of a function call, including saving variables, setting up the stack frame, jumping to a different part of code, and returning.
+This can **save the overhead of a function call, including saving variables, setting up the stack frame, jumping to a different part of code, and returning**.

 However, `inline` is merely a suggestion to the compiler.
 The compiler may choose not to inline a function for several reasons such as function complexity, size, and the potential for code bloat.